bbauska/W3Cx-5of5/README.md

   style="width:65%"
   title=""
   alt="." />

-You use the "loadAssets()" function that is provided at this end of this source file but you don&apos;t have to look at the details.
+<p>You use the "loadAssets()" function that is provided at this end of this
+source file but you don&apos;t have to look at the details.
 You don&apos;t have to understand in details how it works.
-Here, in the init() function called when the page is loaded, we display the "Loading assets" &#133;; "Loading assets" message.
+Here, in the init() function called when the page is loaded, we display the "Loading assets" ...; "Loading assets" message.
-Then we call "loadAssets()" and we pass the name of function that will really start the game.
+Then we call "loadAssets()" and we pass the name of function that will really start the game.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 433.
 (386) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">